 My name is Jordan, and I was rescued through Fifi’s Friends in Yancey County in 2011.
 I came through two shelters from Eastern NC and was sent to a high-kill shelter in Burnsville.
-On the day that I was supposed to be put to sleep, the shelter put me up front, hoping that my good looks would somehow get me adopted before that fateful decision was made.
+On the day I was supposed to be put to sleep, the shelter put me up front, hoping my good looks would somehow get me adopted before that fateful decision was made.

 My foster mom from Fifi’s Friends happened to come in at the end of the day and took me home with her so she could hopefully adopt me out.
 I stayed with her for four weeks before meeting my future mom and dad.
 They were looking to fill the huge hole in their hearts from the loss of Sugar, their sweet German Shepherd, six weeks earlier.
 I went to my future home on Mother’s Day 2011.
 I’m the only girl, and I rule the house!

 Jordan turned 10 this past Mother’s Day . . . where did the time go?
 Jordan is the only girl, but the boys follow in her footsteps.
 She’s a strong leader, outgoing, and very protective.
 Jordan was diagnosed with hip dysplasia at 5 years old, and Dr. Bowman-Hensley has been managing that fairly well up until the past year.
 The progression of the arthritis and her age are catching up, and her mom and dad are trying additional medicines and support.